 - Add pillows to any low chairs.
-This will make it easier to get out of the chair after surgery. - Move furniture out of the way so there is enough room to move with a walker. - Put a nightlight in the bathroom and hallways so you do not fall. - Move any throw rugs so you do not trip on them. - Use a bag or basket to carry things from place to place as you move around with a walker. - A "grabber" (reacher) with a long handle can help you reach or pick things up without bending over.
-A sponge with a long handle is helpful in the shower.

-• Some people install grab-bars and a handheld shower hose in the bathroom before surgery.
+This will make it easier to get out of the chair after surgery. - Move furniture out of the way so there is enough room to move with a walker. - Put a nightlight in the bathroom and hallways so you do not fall. - Move any throw rugs so you do not trip on them. - Use a bag or basket that attaches to your walker to carry things from place to place as you move around with a walker. - A "grabber" (reacher) with a long handle can help you reach or pick things up without bending over.
+A sponge with a long handle is helpful in the shower. - Some people install grab-bars and a handheld shower hose in the bathroom before surgery.

-Assistive Equipment
+Optional Assistive Equipment